yueyang-wu/biru/README.md

 ## Demo
 To avoid the high cost, this project has been taken down from AWS.
 Please refer to the demos to see how this app is running on AWS.
-- Web App on AWS: https://youtu.be/ZjJIaf_jo7k
+- Web App on AWS: https://youtu.be/ZjJIaf_jo7k (video credit to Na Lou)
 - AWS Auto-scaling Group: https://www.youtube.com/watch?v=iZLVcIlVAXs
   - This video aims to demonstrate that the auto-scaling group works as expected.
 The instance capacity range is 2-6 and the scaling policy is that CUP utilization is 80%.
 Therefore, if we terminate one of the instances, the auto-scaling group will automatically launch another one.
 Also, the actual CPU utilization is only around 0.3% so there won't be any more instances launched automatically.
 ### Home Page